 New research suggests a treatment called uterine fibroid embolization, in which a doctor injects small particles into the uterine arteries to block the fibroid blood vessels, causing them to shrink and “die,” may be just as effective as surgery and lead to fewer complications.
 Read More

-If you have any questions about Uterine Fibroids, MIMIT Health can be reached 24 hours a day, 7 days a week, at (708) 486-2600 or email firstname.lastname@example.org
+If you have any questions about Uterine Fibroids, our minimally invasive therapies or would like to refer a patient, MIMIT Health can be reached 24 hours a day, 7 days a week, at (708) 486-2600 or email firstname.lastname@example.org